 About Drott Lodge:

 Our local lodge, Drott Lodge No. 168, was chartered on February 18th, 1910 in Washington, D.C. and is one of three local lodges governed by District Lodge No. 9 Pennsylvania.
-Today, Drott Lodge maintains a multi-generational roll of 175 members from the District of Columbia, Maryland, and Virginia.
+Today, Drott Lodge maintains a multi-generational roll of over 115-plus members from the District of Columbia, Maryland, Virginia, and West Virginia.
 The Lodge meets most 2nd Sundays of the month at St. James’ Episcopal Church in Potomac, Maryland.
-Most meetings include a regular business meeting followed by a cultural presentation by a visiting speaker or a member of the lodge.
+Most meetings include a cultural presentation by a visiting speaker or a member of the lodge followed by a business meeting.
 The Lodge is well known throughout the greater Washington metropolitan area for its annual Swedish Bazaar held the first Saturday in November.

 About Vasa Order of America